pinecoders/pinecoders.github.io/faq_and_code/README.md

 ```
 > Note that with this code snippet, date filtering can be enabled/disabled using a checkbox.
 This way you don't have to reset dates when filtering is no longer needed; just uncheck the box.

+### Why is backtesting on Heikin Ashi and other non-standard charts not recommended?
+Because non-standard chart types use non-standard prices which produce non-standard results.
+See our [Backtesting on Non-Standard Charts: Caution! - PineCoders FAQ](https://www.tradingview.com/script/q9laJNG9-Backtesting-on-Non-Standard-Charts-Caution-PineCoders-FAQ/) indicator and its description for a more complete explanation.

+The TradingView Help Center also has a [good article](https://www.tradingview.com/house-rules/?solution=43000481029) on the subject.

 ### How do I write code for a signal with 2 conditions that occur at different times?
 Backtest Rookies has a [blog post](https://backtest-rookies.com/2018/10/26/tradingview-opening-a-window/) on the subject.